Codesee-io/docs-maps/docs/installation.md

 1. Your map should be ready to explore, annotate, and share!

 ### Updating the CodeSee API Token
-1. Go to your repo’s secrets page.
+1. Go to your repo’s Secrets page.
 1. Click the “Update” button.
 1. Copy the API token, paste it into the form, then click the “Update Secret” button.